| I reported last year that the Land Titles Bill had faced significant

 and presentations over the last year.
 I am delighted that

 all their efforts have been rewarded with success.
+Passage of the legislation holds out the

 promise of title registration being introduced into Hong Kong,